 When I visited, I chose the French toast with bacon and maple syrup and for the cost, it was delicious but I expected and I think I would have liked another piece of toast or another piece of bacon as part of the meal.
 My friend ordered the smoked-salmon with free-range scrambled eggs and just adored it, visibly content and his review of the food was that he would happily visit and eat again.

 We both ordered coffee which was enjoyable and each came with a piece of Scottish tablet as all Cognito coffees do and despite the early hour, I am telling you that I am here for it!

-The staff at Cognito On The Corner are very friendly always willing to go above and beyond to help but one thing I would mention is that I don’t feel there are many options for vegetarians or vegans on the menu and maybe this is something to bear in mind.
+The staff at Milton On The Corner are very friendly and always willing to go above and beyond to help but one thing I would mention is that I don’t feel there are many options for vegetarians or vegans on the menu and maybe this is something to bear in mind.

 Prices range from £3-10

 When looking for a nice place to grab breakfast, understandably, the local bar may not be your first thought but I can confirm that the BrewDog breakfast and brunch food menu is a winner.

 BrewDog beer is a big brand name in Aberdeen, this is the hometown as it was founded nearby but I think that in terms of food, menu choice and my personal opinion, it is the best breakfast that Union Square has on offer.
 The quality of food served for breakfast easily beats many of the other chains and you also have the option of the Castlegate building on Union Street which is a great location.